-Yes, indeed, for white evangelicals in the US today, the catchphrase the cruelty is indeed the point, John Stoehr wrote in August 2019.
+Yes, indeed, for white evangelicals in the US today, the catchphrase the cruelty is the point (as distilled by Adam Serwer in the Atlantic) is indeed the case, John Stoehr wrote in August 2019.
 They act this way simply because when they hurt "people deserving cruelty," it "feels good" to them, and they put effort into coming up with other rationalizations for their actions.
 (On this point, Stoehr cites Richard Rorty's Achieving Our Country.)
 And they are not so much afraid of their victims (making words such as "homophobia" misnomers) as they are afraid that they will go to Hell if they are more tolerant of others who they are told are going to Hell (i.e. others who are deserving of cruelty).
 This system makes them unwilling to listen to anyone who does not also subscribe to their evangelical group and concept of divine reward and punishment.
 This leaves them unable "to reason their way out of fear" and "is not a moral compass at all."

 Daniel Schultz replied affirmatively to Stoehr, quoting the Atlantic's recent interview with conservative evangelical Ben Howe, in which Howe said:

 "Trump became their hero, because he hated the establishment, and he beat up on the media, and he was fighting back against all these forces.
 The more he fights, the more they feel justified, like, He’s our hero because we needed someone to do this for us.